agome277/agome277/README.md

 Hi there 👋
 The moment I decided I would be Computer Scientist happened fairly late in my life - my freshmen year at college.
 Despite not being a CS major at the time, several classes had me use languages like Python and MATLAB on projects and assignments.
 What seemed like an inconvinece at the time would turn into a huge facination that literally changed the trajectory of my life.

+It didn't take long after to switch and dive into this whole new world.
+Like most other programmers, I simply find the problem solving nature and methodology of programming very captivating.
+As I countine learning, I look foward mostly to practicing event driven programming and making projects of my own interest.

 . . .

 Proffiecent at: Python, C, C++
-Learning: Java, SQL
+Learning: Java, SQL, F#

 <!--
 **agome277/agome277** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.